rotem081/Gershoni-lab/WGS analysis/exome database/README.md

-we than update the dataframe in a loop; 'get_data_from_record' function works on 1000 records every time until the end of the reader. the output appended to the dataframe we print the time left for the end of the dataframe biulding when 100,000 passes, we convert df to pickle file with the simple function 'df.to_pickle' and reset a new dataframe. in the end, all pickle files saved in a dedecated folder on the computer.
+we than update the dataframe in a loop; 'get_data_from_record' function works on 1000 records every time until the end of the reader. the output appended to the dataframe we print the time left for the end of the dataframe building
+when 100,000 passes, we convert df to pickle file with the simple function 'df.to_pickle' and reset a new dataframe. in the end, all pickle files saved in a dedicated folder on the computer.

 ```
 counter = 1 #update rows that done